11 Predictive modelling and machine learning

 m

-Like with test-training splitting, the results from a \(k\)-fold cross-validation will vary each time it is run (unless \(k=n\)).
+As with test-training splitting, the results from a \(k\)-fold cross-validation will vary each time it is run (unless \(k=n\)).
 To reduce the variance of the estimates of the prediction error, we can repeat the cross-validation procedure multiple times, and average the errors from all runs.
 This is known as a repeated \(k\)-fold cross-validation.
-To run 100 10-fold cross-validations, we change the settings in trainControl as follows:
+To run one hundred 10-fold cross-validations, we change the settings in trainControl as follows:

 tc <- trainControl(method = "repeatedcv",